ShaelinB/Portfolio/README.md

 ---

+## 📄 <a href="Current Projects">Current Projects</a>

+Jigsaw Wizards

+A 2D roguelite where players assemble puzzle pieces to form spells used to battle enemy wizards.
+Different piece combinations create unique spell effects, encouraging strategic deck-building and experimentation.

+Recipe Finder App

+An Android mobile application that lets users search and filter recipes from TheMealDB API by first letter, category, region, and number of results displayed.

+Branching Narrative Game (title work in progress)

+A text-based choose-your-own-adventure game built in Twine.
+Players take on the role of Jack, a time traveler uncovering the truth behind events they once believed were true.

+---

 ## 📄 <a href="Class Specific Heuristics in AStar">Research on Class Specific Heuristics in A*</a>
 **Created:** Aug 2025 - Dec 2025